iExecBlockchainComputing/iexec-mcp-server/README.md

 ## 🛠️ Available Tools

-This MCP server provides a rich toolbox to interact with iExec’s decentralized infrastructure:

-### 🧪 Confidential Data & Compute
+### 🔐 Confidential Data

-- `protectData`: Protect a file and publish it via iExec DataProtector
+- `protectData`: Encrypt and publish JSON data as a protectedData NFT using iExec DataProtector.
-- `getProtectedData`: List your protected datasets
+- `getProtectedData`: List all protected data for a given owner, data schema, or both.
-- `processProtectedData`: Compute on protected datasets
+- `processProtectedData`: Allows processing a protected dataset through use of a specified iExec application.

 ### 🛡️ Data Governance

+- `grantAccess`: Authorizes a user and app to securely process a protected data.
-- `grantAccess`: Grant access to a data asset
+- `revokeOneAccess`: Removes access rights to a specific protected data for a given user and app.
-- `revokeOneAccess`: Revoke one access
-- `revokeAllAccess`: Revoke all access to a dataset
+- `revokeAllAccess`: Remove all granted access permissions for a specific protected dataset.

-- `transferOwnership`: Transfer asset ownership
+- `transferOwnership`: Change the ownership of a protected data asset to another wallet address.

-- `getGrantedAccess`: List granted accesses
+- `getGrantedAccess`: Retrieve the list of users and apps currently authorized to access a protected

-### 📬 Messaging via Web3Mail
+### 📬 Web3Mail

-- `sendEmail`: Send a decentralized message
+- `sendEmail`: Send a message to a user via Web3mail without knowing their email, using a protected and authorized data asset.
-- `fetchMyContacts`: Get your own contact list
+- `fetchMyContacts`: Retrieve a list of users who authorized you to send them emails, along with their protected email data references.

-- `fetchUserContacts`: Fetch another user’s contacts
+- `fetchUserContacts`: Retrieves contacts who have authorized a user to send them Web3Mail emails.

 ### 💳 Wallet & Resources

-- `getUserVoucher`: Check available vouchers
-- `getWalletBalance`: Query token balances
-- `getIExecApps`: List available apps on iExec marketplace
+- `getUserVoucher`, `getWalletBalance`, `getIExecApps`

 A full list of tools and parameters is available in [`TOOLS.md`](./TOOLS.md) _(optional, create if needed)_.